LMU-Douglas/lab-instructions/Lab12_Instructions.md

 ```

 ### Part C ~ **Complex Numbers**
 Complex numbers have a real part and an imaginary part.
 The imaginary part is multiplied by i, the square root of -1.
 A complex number can be written a + bi where a is the real part and b is the imaginary part.
-In the following cell, complete the Complex class.
+Copy the following code and complete the todos!

 ```python
 class Complex(object):